 A configuration file is used by MSL-Equipment to:

-- Specify constants to use in your Python program
+Specify parameters to use in your Python program

 The configuration file uses the eXtensible Markup Language (XML) format to specify this information.